mindspore.nn.SoftMarginLoss

 Inputs:

 • logits (Tensor) - Predict data.
-Data type must be float16 or float32.
+Data type must be float16, float32, bfloat16 (Among them, the Atlas training series products do not support bfloat16).

-• labels (Tensor) - Ground truth data, with the same type and shape as logits.
+• labels (Tensor) - Ground truth data, with the same shape as logits.
+In GE mode, the data type should be the same as logits.

 Outputs: